Jman4312/StockPredictor/README.txt

 pip install tensorflow

 Now you have all your required files!
 Nice!
 Go ahead and pull the code from StockChangePredictor.py and run it, and it should work like a charm.
 If you want to check another stock then change the ticker.

+Future Improvements:
+-Accept different input formats for the stock ticker -Error Handling
+-Deploying in the cloud